skent259/crapssim/crapssim_api/docs/dev/compat_plan.md

 - Should `typing-extensions` remain an unconditional dependency for API users, or be conditional based on Python version to reduce overhead?
 - Do we need to align core package classifiers with the Engine API’s explicit 3.10–3.13 listing, or keep core broader until CI coverage is updated?
 - How should the stubbed Pydantic behavior be handled when Pydantic is absent—should imports fail fast to avoid silent validation gaps?
-- Are there additional docs that should advertise the API extra once wired at the root level, or is the existing `INSTALLING_ENGINE_API` sufficient after alignment?
+- Are there additional docs that should advertise the API extra once wired at the root level, or is the canonical install doc sufficient after alignment?

 ## 6. Implementation Notes (Phase 6·B Completed)